BatchClayderman/generalReviewComments/README.md

 The font family used in this paper seriously affects readers' reading.
 Please consider changing the font family.
 It is recommended to use "Times New Roman" as the font family.

+### 曲引号前后引号使用不正确

+The paper uses curved quotation marks.
+However, the opening and closing quotation marks are not written correctly.
+Please use the correct directional quotation marks to express the opening and closing quotation marks.

 ### 标点符号后面未加空格

-When a non-prefix punctuation symbol such as a period, comma, semicolon, or colon is followed by a word or letter, there should be and only should be one space character between the punctuation symbol and the following word or letter.
+When a non-prefix punctuation symbol, such as a period, comma, semicolon, or colon, is followed by a word or letter, there should be and only should be one space character between the punctuation symbol and the following word or letter.

 ## 期刊需求